ArtS/arts.github.com/_drafts/using-simple-drop-down-lists-in-ASP-NET-MVC.md

 Remember cryptic `optionLabel` argument of `DropDownListFor` function?
 It's actually used to render the 'prompt' option of the drop down list.
 I'd never be able to tell that from the name alone!

 Here's a download link to the [complete code][3] of the solution used in this article.
 You can [browse the code][4] online or clone the git repository.

 ###What's missing?

 I deliberately didn't put any data access or data validation code so it's easier to focus on the problem at hand.
 Validation is a complex topic and deserves to be covered separately, which I will do in the upcoming articles.
-I also completely skipped topics like Model Binding as they are too big for this article - but I plan to cover them too.
+I also completely skipped the process Model Binding as it's too big for this article - but I will cover that in the later articles too.

-You can sign up to my **'Untangling ASP.NET MVC'** mailing list and learn how to tackle the inherent complexity in ASP.NET MVC with ease, avoid common traps, save yourself hours of wasted time and frustration and become a better person overall.
+You can sign up to my **'Untangling ASP.NET MVC'** mailing list and learn how to tackle the inherent complexity of ASP.NET MVC with ease, avoid common traps, save yourself hours of wasted time and frustration and become a better person overall.
 I never spam, period.

 {% include subscription.html %}